The brutally steep (23%) paved road to Bola del Mundo

-La Bola del Mundo, (or Guarramillas pass), is a horrific high mountain pass at an elevation of 2.265m (7,431ft) above the sea level, located in the Sierra de Guadarrama (mountain range of the Central System), on the edge of the Spanish provinces of Madrid and Segovia.
-It's one of the highest mountain passes of Spain.
+Bola del Mundo (the ball of the world) is a high mountain peak at an elevation of 2.265m (7,431ft) above the sea level, located on the edge of the Spanish provinces of Madrid and Segovia.
+It's one of the highest roads of Spain.

-The pass is usually open throughout the summer, but during winter months, it can be closed when the access is not cleared of snow.
-The Bola del Mundo pass has been climbed several times in the Spanish Vuelta.
+Set high in the western Long Cuerda Larga mountain range of the Sierra de Guadarrama, the pass is usually open throughout the summer, but during winter months, it can be closed when the access is not cleared of snow.
+The summit of Bola del Mundo (Ball of the world) hosts many antennas, to broadcast signal to the area.

 Pic: Mario Barrientos